 The village of Clyde is interesting, prior to the French and Indian War, a French trading post and blockhouse was located on the site of the future village.
 During the American Revolution, it was known for its smuggling and was called the “Blockhouse.”
 Clyde is part of the Erie Canalway National Heritage Corridor.

 Follow the State Route 31 until you reach State Route 414, which is relatively easy to do (just follow the signs).
 State Route 414 will take you to Seneca Falls.

 In Seneca Falls you continue on Route 414 towards Ovid, just be aware that along the Route 414 you will probably encounter heavy traffic if you are traveling during the day.
 This is especially apparent when you head towards Seneca Falls, so beware the traffic.

 The village of Ovid was formed around 1816, Ovid and the surrounding area was part of the lands controlled by the Iroquois.
 On the day, I bike through Ovid the temperature was over 30 degrees Celsius.
-I used restaurants on route to cool down bot external and internal, don’t be afraid to take rests at restaurants as you travel.
+I used restaurants on route to cool down both external and internal, don’t be afraid to take rests at restaurants as you travel.
 It would be crazy to try and make this work from start to finish without a break.

 A good place to stop off in the Finger Lake area is to visit a winery, I stopped at the Swedish Hills Winery to sample some local wine.
 The area has many wineries that you can stop at a taste some wine and is a great place to just relax in.